Computer history - 1994

 New computer products and services introduced in 1994

-Perl 5.000 is released October 17, 1994.
+Perl 5.000 was released on October 17, 1994.

-Denso Wave invents the QR Code.
+Denso Wave invented the QR Code in 1994.

 Internet domains that came online in 1994

-Amazon.com domain is registered November 1, 1994.
+Amazon.com domain was registered on November 1, 1994.

-Live.com domain is registered December 28, 1994.
+Live.com domain was registered on December 28, 1994.